Radeon RX 9000 series: FSR 4

 FidelityFX Super Resolution 4 (FSR 4) is AMD's first machine-learning upscaling solution that is able to leverage the second-generation AI accelerator cores in the RDNA 4 architecture.
 AMD stated that due to requiring hardware acceleration, FSR 4 was limited to the Radeon RX 9000 series.
-Call of Duty: Black Ops 6 will be the first title to integrate FSR 4 upscaling support.
+Call of Duty: Black Ops 6 was first title to integrate FSR 4 upscaling support.
+On June 22, 2026 FSR 4 was released for the Radeon RX 7000 series.

 As of August 2025, over 75 games include support for FSR 4.